“Exercise: you don’t have time not to” George A. Sheehan

 “With Parkinson’s, we need Dopamine.

-From Exercise, we make ‘Hope-amine.’
+From Exercise, we make ‘Hopeamine.’

 Try to maximize your daily dose; and

-You will find that Exercise is Medicine!”
+Believe that Exercise is Medicine!

 Here is a YouTube Video of the Mantra with Exercises:

-Exercise and Parkinson’s- Exercise Defined: Exercise is activity requiring physical effort, carried out especially to sustain or improve health and fitness.
+Exercise Defined: Exercise is activity requiring physical effort, carried out especially to sustain or improve health and fitness.
 Exercise can benefit most people, but it is especially crucial to anyone with Parkinson’s.
 Papers are being published at a substantial rate studying many different aspects of Parkinson’s that are positively modified by exercise, including: motor and non-motor symptoms; gait; hand-writing; cognitive skills ;and changes in composition of various chemical molecules in the brain.
 At the bottom of this post are links to these publications from 2018-2019.

-My ideal plan is to exercise 60 minutes per day with a goal of 5 days/week, and try to not go more than 3 days without exercising.
+Ideal Exercise Plan and Examples of Parkinson’s Specific Programs: My ideal plan is to exercise 60 minutes per day with a goal of 5 days/week, and try to not go more than 3 days without exercising.
 Within that 60 minutes, I set a goal of ~20 minutes 3 times per week to get your heart rate elevated.
 Aim for the “Orange zone”, which is ~80-85% of your maximum heart-rate (on the ‘Perceived Exertion’ Chart this is 7-Intense or 8-Very Intense).
 This is definitely an uncomfortable zone; you really feel it.
 For me, this happens using a stationary bike.